 Nothing creates trip stress like money worries.
 Travelling can be expensive, even if you’re pooling resources among family members to save money.
 Trip planning still involves a discussion about who will pay for things, and how expenses will be divided up during your travels.

-Unless your rich uncle has offered to pay the entire trip cost, determine the payment pattern before you even book any flights or accommodations.
+Unless your rich uncle has offered to pay the entire trip cost, discuss your multi-generation trip travel budget well ahead of time.
+And determine the payment pattern before you even book any flights or accommodations.
 This will help minimize misunderstandings and reduce possible resentment about family members not paying their way.
 It’s not the easiest subject to bring up, but not discussing it can ruin your holiday and create long-lasting bitterness.

 Accommodation is often the largest expense item on any trip.
 One of the biggest benefits of planning multigenerational travel is the cost savings that can come from pooling resources and sharing space.

 Finding vacation rental apartments or hotel rooms with the appropriate number of bedrooms and a kitchen is a must.
 You can save hundreds of dollars by staying in one location, and by eating some meals in your apartment instead of in a cafe or restaurant three times a day.
 Restaurant meal costs can really add up, especially on an extended holiday.

 Finding suitable rental accommodation on the web is easier than ever before, thanks to the multiple sites offering reviews and bookings for apartments, hotels, and hostels around the world, such as HouseTrip, AirBnB, TripAdvisor or Booking.com.
 And through Google Street View, you can also see (before you book) whether your rental apartment or hotel in London or Auckland is located in the centre of town or a 30 minute train ride away.